What did Einstein know about Knowledge Management?

 NOVEMBER 6, 2010

 For example, document taxonomies and knowledge sharing procedures were defined; identified experts shared their knowledge in defined communities.
 Today, we can identify six strong trends that lead into new concepts of knowledge sharing and collaboration: Exploring.
-Visualisations allow a more efficient knowledge transfer.
+This open doors to informal and contextual learning; a more costs effective training.
+The success of social networking confirms the trend to more people-centric knowledge sharing.

 Blog>> Knowledge Management in Intranets